 - Relish Tray

 I aim to serve dinner between 4 and 5 pm.
-Again, I like to try a new side dish recipe each year (this year I am trying this recipe for Stuffed Acorn Squash from Feeding Big), but the staples I stick with are:
+Again, I like to try a new side dish recipe each year, but the staples I stick with are:

 - Roast Turkey